nati011/NSH-/README.md

-# NSH
+# NASH
-A simple shell program
+A simple command interpreter for the linux os.